 Despite the stiffer/softer setup, it’s great on road and track.
-The sporting M235i particularly so, with great balance and that throttle adjustability that more enthusiastic drivers love.
-Don’t think the diesels are any less agile though – reviewers say they have “meaty communication” through the steering, and all are as refined on the motorway as they are fun on a twisty road.
+The sporting M240i particularly so, with great balance and that throttle adjustability that more enthusiastic drivers love.
+Don’t think the diesels are any less agile, though – all are as refined on the motorway as they are fun on a twisty road.

 It’s the typically wide range of BMW engine options here.
 The range begins with a 218d diesel and 220i petrol.
-On the next tier you’ll find the diesel 220d, a level above that it’s the 225d and 228i, and topping the tree is the ballistic M235i.
+On the next tier you’ll find the diesel 220d, a level above that it’s the 225d and 230i, and topping the tree is the ballistic M240i.

-Aside from the six-cylinder, 3-litre M235i, all engines displace two litres and four cylinders.
-The petrols are smooth and brisk, and even the cheapest 220i reaches 60 mph in seven seconds.
+Aside from the six-cylinder, 3-litre M240i, all engines displace two litres and four cylinders.
+The petrols are smooth and brisk, and even the cheapest 220i reaches 60 mph from a stanstill in seven seconds.

-The diesels are very frugal, all within sniffing distance of 60 mpg and many above that mark, but their downside is noise – they’re surprisingly gruff for modern diesels, and one reviewer even calls the 220d’s din “unpleasant”.
+The diesels are very frugal, all within sniffing distance of 60 mpg and many above that mark, but their downside is noise – they’re surprisingly gruff for modern diesels.

 Power comes from a two-litre turbocharged diesel engine.
 You get 143 horses and it's good for a 0-60 sprint of under nine seconds.
 Little to sniff at, when 63 mpg economy is on offer.
 VED is just £30 a year.